varun7860/Arduino-projects/The Sorcerer's Door/Project_description.md

 # The Sorcerer's Door

+<img src="https://github.com/varun7860/Arduino-projects/blob/master/The%20Sorcerer's%20Door/Images/The%20Sorcerer's%20Door.jpg"  width="312" height="555"/>

+## Description

 - Simple Project that allows you to open door without touching it.
 Guess how? shuusssh! its Magic!!!

-<img src="https://github.com/varun7860/Arduino-projects/blob/master/The%20Sorcerer's%20Door/Images/The%20Sorcerer's%20Door.jpg"  width="312" height="555"/>

-## Description

-- This is just a simple cool project by which you can open door without Touching it.

 ## Harware Requirements